vindar/tgx/docs/intro_concepts.md

 It is written in pure C++ and all the sources are located in the `/src` subdirectory.
 This folder contains both the header files (`.h`) and the implementation files (`.cpp`, `.inl`).

-*The library has no any external dependency.*
+*The library has no external dependency.*

 ## Using TGX on a microcontroller (Arduino)